Qasim-Rokeeb/farcaster-arcade/README.md

-# 🎮 Farcaster MiniGames Hub
+# 🎮 Warpcast Arcade

-Farcaster MiniGames Hub is a lightweight, Warpcast-native MiniApp that brings classic casual games like Tetris, Sokoban, and Mini Car Racing directly into the Farcaster social experience.
+Warpcast Arcade is a lightweight, web-native app that brings classic casual games like Tetris, Sokoban, and Mini Car Racing directly to your browser.
 Users can play, share, and compete — all without leaving the app.

 ---

 ## 🎯 Features

-- 🎮 **Classic Games Collection**: Tetris, Sokoban, Mini Car Game, and more.
+- 🎮 **Classic Games Collection**: A curated selection of timeless arcade and puzzle games.
-- 🧠 **Instant Play**: Launch games instantly within Warpcast using Farcaster Frames.
-- 🏆 **Social Leaderboards**: Compete with other users and share scores as casts.
-- 🔗 **Seamless Farcaster Integration**: Login with your Farcaster ID.
-- 📲 **One-Click Game Sharing**: Let your friends join via shareable links.

----

-## 🧭 User Flow

-1. **Discover Game Frame** – via cast or feed
-2. **Choose Game** – select from the MiniGames dashboard
-3. **Play Game** – no install or sign-in required
-4. **Score Summary** – see your results and optionally share them
-5. **Cast Challenge** – invite others to beat your score
+- 💰 **Play-to-Unlock**: Access premium games by making a small one-time payment with your crypto wallet.
+- 🔗 **Web3 Wallet Integration**: Uses ConnectKit and Wagmi for a seamless wallet connection experience.
+- 🎨 **Retro-Futuristic UI**: A sleek dark mode interface built with Tailwind CSS and ShadCN UI.
+- 🚀 **Serverless Architecture**: All game and payment logic runs directly in the browser, interacting with the Ethereum blockchain.

 ---